Random Recipe: 2010-2013

 Fold It!
 Mold It!; was re-released and in January 2012 in France via Chapter Two Records.
 Random Recipe later took part in collaborations with Pierre Lapointe, Alex Nevsky, DJ Champion and Jérôme Minière.

+In this era, Holder and Legault formed the side project Dear Criminals to work on composing music for theatrical, film and dance works outside of Random Recipe.

 2014-present

 In February 2014, Florent Legault was hired as a fifth musician to accompany the band on long tours.
 That year the band performed again at the SXSW festival.
 Vincent Legault, not fond of extensive travel, left the group in 2015.

 In 2018, after returning for a tour in South America, Random Recipe released their fourth album, Distractions.
 A single, "Fight the Feeling", from the album received regular airplay on Radio Canada.
 The band then headed out for a tour in Europe, including a set at the Ypsigrock Festival in Sicily.

 In 2020, Toyota released a TV commercial for their Toyota Yaris which featured Random Recipe's song 'Out of the Sky'.

 Discography

 Random Recipe have released four full-length albums, the first three through Bonsound Records and their most recent album independently.